joaolmp/simple_projects/README.md

 Hi other noobs !

 Welcome to my Hello world of Github.
-Here you can see the real noob I am in computer science and data science.
+Here you can see the real projects.

-Enjoy! \m\,
+Enjoy! \m/,